 Each COP brings together countries to negotiate global strategies for addressing climate change.
 Faith actors play a role in these negotiations, serving as observers alongside trade groups, research institutions and activist organizations.

-The last three decades have brought important technological advances related to energy transition and climate adaption, yet many countries continue to produce greenhouse gas emissions at rates that significantly damage and disrupt the earth.
-Faith actors, Moffett pointed out, can counteract this trend by reminding COP negotiators of their moral obligation to take bold and meaningful climate action.
+The last three decades have brought important technological advances related to energy transition and climate adaptation, yet many countries continue to produce greenhouse gas emissions at rates that significantly damage and disrupt the earth.
+Faith actors, Moffett pointed out, can help to counteract this trend by advocating with COP negotiators to take bold and meaningful climate action.

 Alongside other faith leaders, Moffett will host a conference event titled “From Policy to Practice: How Faith Actors Can Promote Locally-led Adaptation.”
 A diverse group of stakeholders will explore the gaps in strategies used to adjust to climate change and will collaborate on innovative solutions to address those gaps.

-Prior to COP29, the ELCA will join over a dozen other faith communities in hosting a prayer vigil on Oct.
-22 in Washington, D.C., calling on the U.S. government to lead by example and reduce our country’s emissions.
+Prior to COP29, the ELCA will join over a dozen other faith communities in hosting a prayer vigil today in Washington, D.C., calling on the U.S. government to lead by example and reduce our country’s emissions.

 Moffett believes that recent natural disasters and weather-related events have only heightened the imperative to act on climate change.
 The ELCA social statement “Caring for Creation: Vision, Hope, and Justice” (1993) begins, “Christian concern for the environment is shaped by the Word of God.”
 Moffett agrees.